S4HILp/Wikipedia-Scraper/README.md

 # Wikipedia-Scraper
-A small search engine made using scraping Wikipedia.
+A small search function made using scraping Wikipedia.
+The search functionality works on simple searches.